ChauCongTu/php-football-news-blog/README.md

 This project is a soccer news website built using pure PHP language.
 It provides the latest information about tournaments, matches, results, and player profiles.

-The project is built on the MVC (Model-View-Controller) architecture and uses MySQL to store data.

 ---

 ## Installation